Handling Trees Damaged In A Storm

 - Branch Failures – is where one or more branches of the tree detach.

 - Crown Twists – is where the trunk of the tree rotates enough to split, but stays standing.
 This takes place most often on trees with highly disproportionate crowns.
-The entire crown essentially becomes a weather vane in a storm, twisting to follow the wind in a way that the trunk can’t.
+The entire crown essentially becomes a weather vane in a storm, twisting to follow the wind in a manner in which the trunk can’t.

-- Lightening Hits – When lightening strikes the tree gets burned and electrocuted, but stays standing, for now.
+- Lightening Hits – When lightening strikes the tree gets burned and electrocuted, but stays standing, at the moment.
 Lightening strikes have a many additional effects like massive water loss and opening a large amount of surface area up to pests and vermin, so a lightening-hit tree is always at a considerably greater danger to drop even though it got through the initial windstorm.